-Jack completed his undergraduate studies at UQ in Biochemistry and Bioinformatics, completing a dual degree in Science and Information Technology in 2006.
-Jack then continued to do his PhD in 2007 at the Institute of Molecular Bioscience, UQ, studying the interface between molecular bioscience and microbiology in a host-pathogen-interaction context.
-Jack is currently an Associate Professor in Microbiology at the School of Chemistry & Molecular Biosciences UQ, serving as the UQ Microbiology major convenor.
+Associate Professor Jack Wang Jack completed his undergraduate studies at UQ in Biochemistry and Bioinformatics. completing a dual degree in Science and Information Technology in 2006.
+In his PhD Jack studied the interface between molecular bioscience and microbiology in a host-pathogen-interaction context.
+Jack has applied his interdisciplinary research background in Microbiology, Bioinformatics, and Information Technology towards scalable models of online Science Education.

-Jack's past research focused on understanding key host biological processes exploited by pathogens to infect and colonise mammalian cells.
-Jack has applied his research background towards an interdisciplinary approach to Microbiology teaching, and his current educational research as a teaching-focused academic in Microbiology revolves around the integration of interactive inquiry-driven learning into large undergraduate courses, as well as the impact of novel education technologies on assessment and feedback.
 This research aims to address the impact of blending online and face-to-face learning activities in large undergraduate courses, as well as improving the technological and communication competencies that serve as transferable skills for the graduates.
-This research is carried out through multiple UQ collaborations and has been funded by the UQ Faculty of Science and the Office of Learning and Teaching.